GabrielMcryu/iMoney/README.md

 - Account Creation
 - View Transaction Details

+# Future Improvements
+This project is still a work in progress.
+Improvements and Features to be added such as:
+- Authentication and Security
+- UI Improvements
+- Adding Unit Tests

 # Requirements
 To run this application, you will need to install java 11 to run spring boot, and nodejs to run react.